Somatori/web_taf_python_pytest_playwright/README.md

 - Workflow file: `.github/workflows/ci.yml`
 - Runs on **Ubuntu latest** with Python 3.11
 - Installs dependencies, Playwright browsers, and executes the full pytest suite
-- Uploads pytest HTML reports, videos, and Playwright traces as build artifacts
+- Uploads Allure report, videos, and traces as build artifacts
+- Fails the job if the tests are failed

 ### CI Behavior